derek/milo/readme.md

 Library: yui
 ========

+Milo intially started out as a collection of scripts to aid in YUI development, so we're going to include those as a reference.

 `milo app {template} [dir]`

 Generate a YUI starter app from {template} in {dir}.
-Templates are actually gist IDs, which you can find in `config.public.json`.
+Templates are actually gist IDs, which you can find in `config.json`.
 Great to be used in conjunction with `fetch`, so once you post your files, give someone else that ID and they can run `milo fetch {gist ID}` to start using your app.

 This is really just a shortcut for `milo fetch {gistID} {dir}`